Intersecting Surface Defects and Two-Dimensional CFT: Introduction

+The representation data $(\mathcal{R}',\mathcal{R})$ labeling the intersecting M2-branes is encoded in the ranks of the gauge groups of the two-dimensional ${\cN=(2,2)}$ gauge theories on the left and right of the diagram by realizing $(\mathcal{R}^\prime,\mathcal{R})$ by a pair of Young diagrams, as in \autoref{fig:quiver-young-diagram}.
 The number of boxes in each column of the Young diagram determine the rank of the gauge group of the corresponding ${\cN=(2,2)}$ gauge theory.\footnote{The dictionaries on the left and right only differ by conjugating the representation, which turns each column with $k$~boxes into a column with $(n_\text{f}-k)$ boxes.
 Seiberg-like dualities of each 2d $\cN=(2,2)$ theory relate the quiver given here to $\nu!\nu'!$ quivers with permuted $(n_\kappa-n_{\kappa-1})$ and permuted $(n'_\kappa-n'_{\kappa-1})$.}